Ciran0/Clia/README.md

 - A slider or numeric field to jump to specific times.
 - Globe updates to show plate positions (once plates exist).

-### Creating Initial Continents (Supercontinent)
-> “As a user, I want to create polygonal features on the globe so I can define my initial supercontinent layout.”

-**Acceptance Criteria**:
-- Draw polygons (click to place vertices).
-- Each polygon has a feature type (e.g., Craton, ContinentalCrust) and unique Plate ID.
-- Color-coded by Plate ID; editable vertices.
-- Stored in the project.

 ### Saving the Project
 > “As a user, I want to save my current project data so I can reopen it later.”